 These days hostas are available in a multitude of sizes, shapes and leaf and margin colors.
 Hosta varieties can also vary in the speed in which they grow.
-Some are labeled as "fast growing," which basically means that they will quickly produce large numbers of buds each season which result in a larger clump the following year.
+Some are labeled as "fast-growing," which basically means that they will quickly produce large numbers of buds each season which results in a larger clump the following year.

 For a list of the fast-growing hostas available at Sunset Hosta Farm.com, click here.